April 2017 - Dear MidAmerica Chalice Lighter,

-The MidAmerica Regional Chalice Lighter Committee, comprised of representatives from all three of the former districts, considered the single application that was received.
-We are pleased to announce that the application from the Michael Servetus Unitarian Society in Fridley, Minnesota was approved for full funding.
+The MidAmerica Regional Chalice Lighter Committee, comprised of representatives from all three of the former districts, considered the four applications that were received.
+We are pleased to announce the results of the Spring Regional Chalice Lighter call:

 Categories to Be Funded

 The MidAmerica Region, UUA Growth and Support Committee is seeking applications for a Chalice Lighter Grant.
 A Chalice Lighter Grant can be used to start a new congregation, acquire a meeting space, secure a minister, religious educator, or other professional staff, or provide for an outreach or public relations program.
 Any congregation may apply.

 NOTE: Once you start filling out the application form below, you cannot save it and come back and edit it again.
 Once you start you have to finish.
 So be sure to print out the Application Checklist below and gather all the information electronically before you begin.

 BE SURE you see the THANK YOU page after submitting your application.
 If you don't see it, contact tech support, email@example.com.

 There are 3 cycles of grant giving.
 Depending on which cycle you are applying in, the application is due in the MidAmerica Region office no later than:

 All applications must be submitted electronically only using the form below.

 Please read these guidelines in their entirety before filling out the application form.